RSVPing to a popup

 Add a note

-If the event has volunteer time slots, clicking Yes opens a small dialog: "Pick a volunteer slot or just say you'll be there?".
-Choose Pick a slot to scroll down to the shifts list, or pick the second option to mark yourself as attending in general.
+If the popup has volunteer time slots, clicking Yes opens a small dialog: "Pick a volunteer slot or just say you'll be there?".
+Choose Pick a slot to scroll down to the shifts list, or pick the second option to mark yourself as coming in general.

 Changing your answer

-Most events let you change your RSVP right up until the event starts.
-Just open the event page again and pick a new answer.
-(A few events stay open even after they've happened — those are usually virtual events the organizer wanted to keep available for later viewing.)
+Most popups let you change your RSVP right up until they start.
+Just open the page again and pick a new answer.

 Ask a question about Forever Canadian